 The immune system is a sophisticated and highly effective system that shields the human body from alien or hazardous invaders.
 It is specific, inducible, and adaptive.
 However, faulty identification or other inherent defects can cause the defensive function to fail and even induce the immune system to attack the body itself.
 This condition is classified into three categories: immune deficiency, autoimmunity, and hypersensitivity.
 Common immune diseases are listed as follows:

 Autoimmune disease means that the body produces an immune response to itself.
 Autoimmune reactions can occur in a number of ways:

 Immunodeficiency disease refers to the inability of the body to produce an appropriate immune response to invading microorganisms.
 The causes of immunodeficiency diseases can be divided into two types:

 An allergic reaction is an excessive immune response to a generally harmless foreign antigen.
 Allergens may cause allergic reactions after contact with skin or eyes, inhalation, ingestion or injection.

-The prevention and treatment of immune diseases generally depends on the specific type and symptoms of the disease.
-The treatment of autoimmune diseases requires controlling the autoimmune response by suppressing the immune system.
-However, it should be noted that many drugs that control the immune response will also interfere with the body's ability to resist disease, especially infection.
-For immunodeficiency diseases, prevention is usually the main factor.
-In addition, stem cell transplantation can correct some immunodeficiency diseases, especially severe combined immunodeficiency diseases.
-Stem cells are usually obtained from the bone marrow and sometimes from the blood, and they are often used to treat serious diseases.
+Immune disease prevention and treatment are largely determined by the disease's type and symptoms.
+Controlling the autoimmune response by inhibiting the immune system is required.
+It should be noted, however, that many drugs that suppress the immune response will also impair the body's ability to resist disease, especially infection.
+Prevention is usually the most important factor in immunodeficiency diseases.
+Furthermore, stem cell transplantation can be used to treat certain immunodeficiency diseases, particularly severe combined immunodeficiency diseases.
+Stem cells are derived from bone marrow and occasionally blood, and they are frequently employed to treat serious diseases.

 For research use only.
 Not intended for any clinical use.